Skip to Content

 Force

-Let us clarify what does force mean in the first place:
+Let us clarify what force means in the first place:

 Force Pushing or pulling an object indicates that a force is applied to an object and is causing a movement.
-Though, this definition of force doesn’t explain the whole concept.
-Even if an object is in a stationary position, it is still known as being acted upon by forces.
+However, this definition of force doesn’t explain the whole concept.
+Even if an object is stationary, it is still known as being acted upon by forces.

 Force Definition

-If you want to dive deeper in the meaning of force, you should watch this video:
+If you want to dive deeper into the meaning of force, you should watch this video:

 Active And Reactive Force

 Both active and reactive forces have no difference in size and magnitude.
-They just act in opposite directions, one in reaction of the other.
+They just act in opposite directions, one in reaction to the other.

 If you hit your toe against the wall, the wall will exert the same force on your toe, causing it to hurt.

 Walking is another example of these forces.
-Your feet pushing the ground backward will be an active force, while your body being moved forward will be an example of reactive force.
-You can understand from here that how both these forces act in opposite directions.
+Your feet pushing the ground backward will be an active force, while your body moving forward will be an example of a reactive force.
+You can understand from here how both these forces act in opposite directions.

 Types Of Forces